RailsGirlsWorkshopManagement/RailsGirlsWorkshopManagementApp/README.md

 3.Create git remote
-  * add the following in ".git/config" (the folder .git is normally hidden so change your preferences if you can't find in)
+  * add the following in ".git/config" (the folder .git is normally hidden so change your preferences if you can't find it)

 ```
  [remote "app_name"]